 - 1. Free of concerning behaviors (Most unsolved problems start with the word "Difficulty," followed by a verb...) - 2.
-Free of adult theories (no need to explain anything) - 3.
-Split, not clumped - "Split early, maybe you can clump later...but if you clump early, you'll never find out" - 4.
+Free of adult theories (no need to explain anything) - Split, not clumped - 4.
 As specific as possible - STRATEGY #1: Who, What, Where, When...NOT Why) - STRATEGY #2: What expectation is the child having difficulty meeting?